we-learn-js/js-training/src/slideshow/slides/FunctionalProgramming.md

 ## Lambdas

-> In computer science, the most important, defining characteristic of a lambda expression is that it is used as data.
+> In computer science, the most important defining characteristic of a lambda expression is that it is used as data.

 * Passed as an argument to another function to be invoked
 * Function returned as a value from a function